 Tuesday, Thursday, Saturday

 Year after year in the United States, the most popular cosmetic surgery procedure is breast augmentation with implants.
-In Staten Island and Brooklyn, an increasing number of women are also opting for that breast enhancement choice.
+In Staten Island, Brooklyn, Queens, Long Island, and Holmdel, an increasing number of women are also opting for that breast enhancement choice.
 Whether they always wanted larger breasts or have that “deflated” appearance from pregnancy or weight changes, these women recognize that breast augmentation by board-certified plastic surgeon Dr. Louis Cutolo, Jr. can provide them with the beautiful, natural-looking results they want.

 Women considering breast augmentation vary in age, reasons for choosing this procedure, and expectations.
 What they share, however, is their goal: to enjoy full, natural-looking breasts to enhance their body’s contours.
 Women often choose breast augmentation to: